Oasis Academy South Bank: Curriculum intent

 The academy operates a three-year, Key Stage 3 where all the core National Curriculum subjects are taught.
 This is a transition period from primary to secondary education, that builds on the skills, knowledge and understanding gained at primary school, and introduces youngsters who are starting from a lower than average base to wider, robust and challenging programmes of study needed to gain qualifications at Key Stage 4.

 At Key Stage 4 the focus is on the English Baccalaureate, and there are daily Maths, English and Science lessons- plus some options.
 Spanish and French are the taught modern languages.

 In Key Stage 5 Students are expected to study for three A levels and 5 hrs private study on the school site, or do four A levels.

 Location

-Oasis Community Learning, Oasis Academy Joanna and the Oasis Waterloo Hub were all based on Westminster Bridge Road in Lambeth over the road from Southwark.
-The first intention was to buy 6 Hercules Road: they had planning permission but were outbid.
-The second scheme was to convert 75 Westminster Bridge Road.
+Oasis Community Learning, Oasis Academy Joanna and the Oasis Waterloo Hub are based at 75 Westminster Bridge Road in Lambeth near Southwark.